jwg4/yahtzee/TUTORIAL.md

 This is a very basic version of the game yahtzee, in which 5 dice are rolled.
 The code uses a Web API to retrieve random values for the dice.
 (Of course, Python could generate the numbers itself.
 But I wanted to make the code a little more interesting.)
 The program gets a random value 5 times, and then prints out the 5 values.

-To get started, make sure you can run the program:
+To get started, do the stuff in README.md which gets you set up with Python.
+Make sure you can run the program:
 ```
 python yahtzee.py
 4 4 5 1 6